 One of my all time favorite river/steamboat paintings.
-Since it was painted back in "antebellum times" it was by an eyewitness, not a scene imagined by a modern painter who never saw that raft and that steamboat.
+Since it was painted back in the 1800s it was by an eyewitness, not a scene imagined by a modern painter who never saw that raft and that steamboat.

 The river has that thick coffee with cream look which is characteristic in certain seasons or when the sky is not reflecting blue on the surface on the Mississippi and Missouri.